Celebrating Hispanic Heritage Month: Origins, Culture, and Contributions

 Expansion to a Month

 Turning Hispanic Heritage Week into a month-long bash was a big deal.
-It showed just how much the Latino community means to the U.S. Representative Esteban E. Torres led the charge in 1987, pushing for a month-long celebration.
+It showed just how much the Latino community means to the U.S. Representative Esteban E. Torres the charge in 1987, pushing for a month-long celebration.
 His efforts paid off when President Reagan signed the bill on August 17, 1988.

 The timing of Hispanic Heritage Month is no accident.
 It starts on September 15, the independence day for Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 It runs through October 15, covering Columbus Day on October 12, a date with historical significance in many Latin American countries.